manmohanjit/hack-it-2021/README.md

 ### Important Notes
 - All routes allow CORS
 - Concurrency is handled via database locks
-- Emails are non-blocking, and performed asynchronously
+- Emails are non-blocking, and performed asynchronously via SMTP
 - Lombok and Mapstruct are used to reduce boilerplate code
 - commandLineRunner in `BookingConfig.java` is used to seed data
 - Some exceptions are handled and transformed into standardized responses in the `errors` module